corelan/CorelanTraining/README.md

-This repository contains script(s) to assist with the setup of Virtual Machines, in preparation for Corelan Windows Exploit Development Training
+This repository contains script(s) to assist with the setup of Virtual Machines, in preparation for Corelan Windows Exploit Development Training.

+For info on classes, see https://www.corelan-training.com/

 Usage
 -----